mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_units_normalization.md

 Handling genes with multiple isoforms
 ----------

-Most genes in the human genome are [alternatively spliced], resulting in transcripts of multiple isoforms.
+Most genes in the human genome are [alternatively spliced](https://en.wikipedia.org/wiki/Alternative_splicing), resulting in multiple isoforms of the gene.

 RPKM/FPKM versus TPM: which one to use?